maeble/Windows-Program-Lock/README.md

 ## Setup
 **1. Configuration**
-- configure program to lock in `close_program_loop.py`: change .exe name in the variable `KILL_TASK` to the program that you want to lock
+- configure program to lock in `src/programlock.py`: change .exe name in the variable `PROGRAM` to the program that you want to lock
 - configure times in which it is allowed to use the programm in `time_settings.py`:
   - edit the timespans in the `ALLOWED_TIME` dictionary
   - do not remove a day entry from the dictionary